 Clean battery terminal connections

-Check water level in battery, add if needed
+Check water level in the battery, add if needed

 Inspect bulbs and headlights